technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 - Use Copilot in Word to compare three supplier agreements, identify the differences, and provide recommended actions.

+> **Note:** Copilot is evolving rapidly, and Microsoft is frequently updating its features and interface.
+As a result, the user interface (UI) you see while performing the lab may look slightly different from the screenshots or steps provided.
+The core functionality, however, remains the same.
+If you notice differences, adapt by following the intent of the step rather than the exact UI layout.

 ## Exercise 1: Create a market research report using Copilot in Loop

 You're the VP of Sales for VanArsdel Ltd, an OEM of plastic components,